Super Junior-K.R.Y.: History

 tvN drama Hyena.
 On November 5, 2006, they debuted on the music program Music Bank with performing "The One I Love".
 Since then, they have released several original soundtracks for Korean television dramas.
+They made their first overseas performance on March 17, 2007, at the 6th Pattaya International Music Festival in Thailand, where they performed to 10,000 people.

 Super Junior-K.R.Y. held their first concert tour in Asia in 2010–2011.
 The tour commenced in Tokyo in August 2010 and continued onto Kobe, Taipei, Fukuoka, Seoul, and concluding in Nanjing, China.
 Over 22,000 people attended the tour.
 Super Junior members Donghae, Sungmin and Heechul made special guest appearances at the Seoul concerts, as well as labelmates Shinee and TRAX.

 Super Junior K.R.Y.
 Special Winter Concert 2012 was held in Yokohama on November 19–21 with 15,000 fans in the audience.
 Super Junior K.R.Y. released some tracks and a teaser video from their upcoming Japanese single "Promise You" for the first time at the concerts.
 Tickets for the concerts in Yokohama went on sale on October 27 and were sold out in three seconds.
 There were performances in Kobe and Tokyo in December and January.
 The tour mobilised 36,000 people in Tokyo, with a total of 72,000 in all three cities and nine concerts.
 The application for the tickets was over 1,500,000, and proved their popularity in Japan.

 Super Junior-K.R.Y. released their first official single in Japan titled "Promise You" on January 23, 2013, and debuted at number two on Oricon's daily singles chart.
 In total, the single album sold 40,645 copies on its first day of sales on January 23.
 In the next day the single album ranked 1st place by selling 15,197 copies.
 In the first week of sales "Promise You" sold 69,067 copies, ranking 2nd place in Oricon Weekly Chart.
 On May 6, 2013, member Yesung was enlisted for his mandatory military service.
 It made the sub-group hiatus from their activities.